UTSA-CS-3443/CoinControl/README.md

 Project for Team 11

 # Synopsis
 CoinControl is a comprehensive financial management app designed to track and organize personal expenses and earnings.
 It provides a user-friendly interface for adding, editing, and viewing financial records for different months.
-The core component of the app is the FinancialEntry class, which represents a financial record that can be either an expense or an earning​

 # Code Example
 // Creating a new financial entry